 Anti-Bullying and Undermining Campaign

-It has been estimated that this issue costs organisations in the UK £13.75billion annually, and healthcare professionals have attributed disruptive behaviour in the perioperative area alone to 67% of adverse events, 71% of medical errors, and 27% of perioperative deaths.
+Bullying, undermining and abuse also drains limited NHS resources, and is estimated to cost the NHS in England at least £2.3bn a year in sickness absence, employee turnover, productivity and employment relations.
+Moreover, studies in the US have attributed disruptive behaviour in the perioperative area alone to 67% of adverse events, 71% of medical errors, and 27% of perioperative deaths.

 The Royal College of Surgeons of Edinburgh is committed to eradicating bullying and undermining from the surgical and dental professions.
 We continue to: